Petal, 2022

 Three different concepts created to solve for AutoPay UX issues.

-Concept 1: Break the card apart
+Break the card into multiple components

-Concept 2: Fold the feature into the middle of the card
+Use divider lines to fold the feature into the middle of the card

 Iteration